 Eric Hamilton is Professor of Education at Pepperdine University with joint appointment in Mathematics.
-His recent work to establish a network of STEM-related Collaborative Media Making Clubs in the U.S. and 3 other countries is described in his 2017 Showcase Video: International Network for STEM Media Making, and builds on the work featured his 2016 Showcase Video: Teacher Creativity at the Intersection of Content, Student Cognition, and Digital Media.
+His current work to establish a network of STEM-related Collaborative Media Making Clubs in the U.S. and 3 other countries is described in his 2019 Showcase Video, 2018 Showcase Video, and 2017 Showcase Video on an international network for collaborative content creation, and builds on the work featured his 2016 Showcase Video on teacher creativity at the intersection of content, student cognition, and digital media.
 Eric is a former NSF division director, researcher in the development of innovative learning technologies, and mathematics and computer science teacher.

 We’re building and researching an International Network for STEM Media Making and Student Participatory Teaching through an NSF-funded AISL grant, in a collaboration between Pepperdine University and the New York Hall of Science.
 The project is building and studying a network of STEM-related after school Media Making Clubs in the U.S. and in three other countries: Kenya, Namibia and Finland.
 The media produced by the students (ages 12-19) focuses on STEM topics and is intended to help other students become enthused about and learn the science.
 Our research questions look at knowledge formation in digital maker spaces and in the impact of participatory teaching, virtual networks, and intercultural, global competence.
 You can learn more about the project at the IC4 Project site.

 How did you get started in cyberlearning?